tokio-rs/console/tokio-console/README.md

 * `Kind` - The resource kind, this is a high level grouping of resources
   * `Sync` - Synchronization resources from [`tokio::sync`](https://docs.rs/tokio/latest/tokio/sync/index.html) such as [`Mutex`](https://docs.rs/tokio/latest/tokio/sync/struct.Mutex.html)
   * `Timer` - Timer resources from [`tokio::time`](https://docs.rs/tokio/latest/tokio/time/index.html) such as [`Sleep`](https://docs.rs/tokio/latest/tokio/time/struct.Sleep.html)
- possible values depend on the resources instrumented in Tokio, which may vary between versions
 * `Total` - Total duration that this resource has been alive
 * `Target` - The module path of the resource type
-* `Type` - The specific type of the resource
+* `Type` - The specific type of the resource, possible values depend on the resources instrumented in Tokio, which may vary between versions
 * `Vis` - The visibility of the resource
   * `INT` 🔒 - Internal, this resource is only used by other resources
   * `PUB` ✅ - Public, available in the public Tokio API
 * `Location` - The source code location where the resource was created
-* `Attributes` - Additional resource-dependent attributes, these will vary by resource type
+* `Attributes` - Additional resource-dependent attributes, for example a resource of type `Sleep` record the `duration` of the sleep

 Pressing the <kbd>t</kbd> key switches the view back to the task list.